------------------------

 EDUCATION BACKGROUND

-09/2009 - Now PhD Candidate, Geography, Department of Geography, McGill University, Canada.
+Ph.D.
+Candidate, Geography, Department of Geography and Global Environmental & Climate Change Centre, McGill University, Canada.

 PUBLICATIONS